jdvalera/CECS_543_SCM/README.md

 ## Running the Program
 The main class of the program is Repository.java

-1. To run the program copy the files listed above
+1. To run the program copy the files listed above into a directory
+2. Change your directory to the directory where you copied the files
-2. Compile Repository.java
+3. Compile Repository.java

    ```
    javac Repository.java
    ```
-3. Run the Repository class with the first argument as the src directory path and the second argument as the dest directory path.
+4. Run the Repository class with the first argument as the src directory path and the second argument as the dest directory path.
 (You can use an absolute or relative path)
   ```
   java Repository ./sourcePath ./destPath
   ```